Lions QB Stafford sits out workout as wife has brain tumor

-ALLEN PARK, Mich. — Detroit Lions quarterback Matthew Stafford did not join his teammates at voluntary workouts Tuesday.
+ALLEN PARK, Mich. — Detroit Lions quarterback Matthew Stafford did not join his teammates at voluntary workouts Tuesday and later in the day, his wife was packing for a hospital visit.

 Stafford’s wife, Kelly, announced earlier this month she plans to have surgery to remove a brain tumor .
 She posted on Instagram two days later, thanking everyone for an outpouring of support .

-“It’s a really tough time for him and his family,” center Graham Glasgow said.
+“I’m excited for this journey to come to an end and move on with my life!”
+Kelly Stafford posted Tuesday night.

-Glasgow sent Stafford a text after Kelly Stafford shared details of her health and spoke to him recently.
+Lions center Graham Glasgow sent Stafford a text about two weeks ago after Kelly Stafford shared details of her health and spoke to him recently.

 “It seems like he’s doing well and I think their family is doing well,” Glasgow said.